 If Charges Are Dismissed, Do You Have a Criminal Record?

-Yet, if a potential employer or landlord runs an FBI background check or a Level 2 background check, the arrest will likely show up.
+Yet, if a potential employer or landlord runs an FBI background check or a Level 2 records check, the arrest will likely show up.
 Under the Federal Reporting Credit Act, consumer reporting agencies or credit bureaus are not permitted to include dismissed charges that are more than seven years old.1

 When completing applications for employment, loans, housing, or anything else, be sure that you respond honestly to all questions.
 However, be sure to read the questions carefully.
 Check to see whether the application asks whether you have been convicted of a crime or charged with a crime.